RoyalIcing/Orb/README.md

 Here are the reasons I chose to write Orb in Elixir.

 - Established language:
-    - Has package manager
+    - Has package manager.
-    - Has language server with autocomplete
+    - Has language server with autocomplete.
-    - Has documentation system
+    - Has documentation system.
-    - Has unit test library
+    - Has unit test library.
-    - Has CI integration
+    - Has CI integration.
-    - Has linting
+    - Has linting.
-    - Has upcoming type system
+    - Has upcoming type system.
 - Established frameworks:
-    - Can integrate with Phoenix LiveView
+    - Can integrate with Phoenix LiveView.
-    - Can connect to cloud, databases
+    - Can connect to cloud, databases.
-    - Can integrate with Rust
+    - Can integrate with Rust.
-- Community that is friendly
+- Community that is friendly.
-- Can be extended with additional functions and macros
+- Can be extended with additional functions and macros:
+  - Unlike say C’s basic string-inserting preprocessor, Elixir is a full programming language without constraints.
+  - We can read files or the network and then generate code.

 ----